rikardradovac/mve441/README.md

-Exam for the course "statistical learning for big data" at chalmers
+Exam for the course "statistical learning for big data" at chalmers.